Commonwealth of Pennsylvania v. Tluchak: Analysis

-Though the appellants argued that there was insufficient evidence to support a conviction because the contract didn't cover the items listed in the indictment, the Court assumed a sale had occurred.
+Though the appellants argued that there was insufficient evidence to support a conviction because the contract did not cover the items listed in the indictment, the court assumed a sale had occurred.

 Rule

 Larceny is a crime of criminal trespass on the possessory rights of another.

 A person lawfully possessing another's property who converts the property to his own use, or otherwise deprives the owner of its use cannot be guilty of larceny because he lawfully received the property; the possessor, however, could be guilty of fraudulent conversion.

 Application

 Even if the appellants had sold the property when they sold the farm, they would still have been in legal possession of the property until the purchasers had taken lawful possession—i.e. moved into the farm.
 Therefore, they could not be guilty of larceny, because they legally possessed the property.
 While they might be guilty of fraudulent conversion or larceny by bailee, the prosecution did not charge those crimes.